 - You’ll find people a lot more involved in each process.
 Everyone is on the same page.

 - Transparency to the core.
 Everything is communicated on daily briefs.

 - Responsibility is delegated equally across the team – everyone has access to the same set of real-time data, updates, and required changes.

 - People are not annoyed by the changing requirements – change is embraced.

 - People have more fun!

 Achieving agility of the mindset and scaling it on a company level is not a task you expect to simply achieve, put behind your back, and case closed.
 Think of it as an explicit policy deeply intertwined with all your work processes, concerning each and every one.

-Essential part of being Agile requires that we not only progress with our goal’s related tasks, but also continuously go back to assess and improve our performance.
+An essential part of being Agile requires that we not only progress with our goal’s related tasks but also continuously go back to assess and improve our performance.

 So, back to understanding the difference between doing Agile vs being Agile – becoming Agile is the intangible goal to cultivate a sustainable working Agile environment, while doing Agile is the tangible means to achieving that goal.
 Agile transformation should be perceived as a process, not as a one-time endeavor.